bookstairs/bookhunter/README.md

   -t, --thread int            The number of download threads. (default 1) -o, --timeout duration      The max pending time for download request. (default 10m0s) -a, --user-agent string     Set User-Agent for download request. (default "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/99.0.4844.51 Safari/537.36")
   -w, --website string        The website for sanqiu.
-You don't need to override the default url. (default "https://www.sanqiu.cc")
+You don't need to override the default url. (default "https://www.sanqiu.mobi")
 ```

-### Download books from my Telegram groups.
+### Download books from Telegram groups.

 1. Download all the valid book formats from a telegram channel.
 2. Record the download progress for crontab jobs.